cyberwitch666/Portal-Web/README.md

 ## acknowledgements
 * Began as a Fellowship Project with The Processing Foundation in the Summer of 2021.
-* Project will continue in residency at The Culture Hub and at New York University's Interactive Telecommunications Program where I am a research resident.
+* Project will continue in residency at The Culture Hub and at New York University's Interactive Telecommunications Program where I am a post-doc fellow.

+## join us
+* More information coming soon :)